dreamhost/cross-protocol-tests/README.md

         public write permission

 Custom Object metadata:
-*   Updating object custom metadata using Swift/S3 will overwrite any existing custom metadata
+*   Cannot add custom object metadata using a PUT request, must use a POST request updating the metadata after the object is created
 *   Object custom metadata can be updated with the header 'x-container-meta-{key}' which shouldn't be allowed
+*   Custom metadata can be updated and is preserved in both protocols

 UTF-8 Encoded Buckets
 *   While Swift allows UTF-8 encoded buckets, S3 does not.